Self discipline is the single most important thing to achieve anything you want.

-Make a list what they tell you about you and analyze them.
+Make a list what they tell you about you and analyse them.
 Write down the areas where you need to improve.
 Write down your habits the habits the way you want.

 Now comes the serious part of identifying the triggers.
 When you know the trigger, It becomes easy to figure out that your bad habit will come in your way.
 You can start doing something about that.
 As you have a list of bad habits, you can write triggers in front of it.

 Also make a third column for replacement of the bad habit.
 When you know the trigger and the remedy, you can act wisely as soon as you feel the urge of your bad habit.

 4. How much you need to do to break them